 1120 SW Fifth Avenue, Portland, OR 97204

-Portland Parks & Recreation (PP&R) is seeking local talent–artists, bands, performers—from the Portland Metro area (Multnomah, Washington, Clackamas, and Clark Counties) for paid performances in 2019.
-PP&R’s Summer Free For All (SFFA) and Urban Plazas (Director Park, Gateway Discovery Park, and Holladay Park) produce over 200 free community events each year.
+Portland Parks & Recreation (PP&R) is seeking local talent–artists, bands, performers—from the Portland Metro area (Multnomah, Washington, Clackamas, and Clark Counties) for paid performances in 2020.
+PP&R’s Summer Free For All and Gateway Discovery Park programs produce over 150 free community events each year.
 These events elevate local arts and culture, build community, activate public spaces, and celebrate Portland!

 Performances should be high-quality, reflect the diversity of our community, and appropriate for audiences of all ages.
 We are specifically looking for: